See more section

 As outside counsel, in-house general counsel, and board director, Jeff represents companies and their investors on competition issues, including those at the intersection of antitrust and intellectual property.
 Understanding that legal strategy must serve business strategy, Jeff functions as an integral part of his clients' business teams, from major brands to early-stage venture-backed tech companies.

 Jeff is an accomplished litigator and trial lawyer in a variety of complex matters, including criminal price-fixing investigations, class actions and other criminal and civil antitrust matters (both plaintiff and defense), as well as mergers and acquisitions.
 His trial expertise includes both presenting and cross-examining not only fact witnesses on competitive conduct issues, but also technologists, engineers, economists, and other experts.
-He also has a long record of successfully trying complex technology matters involving these same issues at the FCC and state regulatory commissions nationwide.
+He also has a long record of successfully trying complex technology matters involving these same issues at US District Courts, at the FCC, and at state regulatory commissions nationwide.
 All these benefit from his ability to ”translate” complex technology for non-technology-literate decision makers.

 Drawing on this experience, Jeff has taught trial practice throughout his career, at a variety of forums including the Attorney General’s Advocacy Institute of the US Department of Justice, the National Institute for Trial Advocacy (“NITA”), as an adjunct professor at the Georgetown University Law Center, and at several law firms.